Family pushes for streamlined pathway for Ukrainian refugees to come to U.S. - NewsBreak

 Family pushes for streamlined pathway for Ukrainian refugees to come to U.S.

-Gryb — who now lives in Jacksonville, Florida — immigrated from Ukraine 17 years ago and his family stayed in Ukraine.
+Gryb, who now lives in Jacksonville, FL, immigrated from Ukraine 17 years ago and his family stayed in Ukraine.

 “You’re wondering every second of every day whether they’re OK, whether they’re alive,” said Testa.